 It provides insights into the effectiveness of ventilation, control mechanisms, and the use of modelling and simulation in the design process.
 It also includes case studies to illustrate practical applications, discusses relevant regulations and standards, and offers guidance on the maintenance and operation of natural ventilation systems to ensure their long-term efficiency and effectiveness.
 You can buy the current version from CIBSE.

 Members of the CIBSE Natural Ventilation group have been proposing amendments to the CIBSE AM10 guide.
 The amendments are currently with CIBSE for review.
-It was hoped that the revised AM10 guide would be released towards the end of 2023.
+It was previously hoped that the revised AM10 guide would be released towards the end of 2023.

 History of CIBSE AM10